How to file a Police Complaint

 As per Section 2(d) of the Code of Criminal Procedure, 1973 the complaint means any allegation made orally or in writing to a Magistrate, with a view to his taking action under this Code, that some person, whether known or unknown, has committed an offence, but does not include a police report.
 The explanation of the concerned section also states that a report made by a police officer in a case which discloses, after investigation, the commission of a non-cognizable offence shall be deemed to be a complaint; and the police officer by whom such report is made shall be deemed to be the complainant.

 A criminal case starts with stating the facts of the case in a First Information Report (FIR).
-It is not necessary that only the aggrieved person should file the complaint.
+Only the aggrieved person doesn’t need to file the complaint.
 Any person can file the complaint.
-For eg. in cases of rape, the victim is not in a state to file a complaint due to fear and shock, therefore, in such circumstances, the parents, any relative or any friend can file a complaint on behalf of the accused.
+For eg. in cases of rape, the victim is not in a state to file a complaint due to fear and shock, therefore, in such circumstances, the parents, any relative, or any friend can file a complaint on behalf of the accused.

 Generally, the complaint is filed in the police station situated in the jurisdiction where the offence is committed.
-The officer in-charge or the station house officer is under the duty to register the FIR.
-However, sometimes the report is conveyed on the phone and in these situations, the complainant should afterward go to the police station for registration of FIR.
+The officer-in-charge of the station house officer is under the duty to register the FIR.
+However, sometimes the report is conveyed on the phone, and in these situations, the complainant should afterward go to the police station for registration of FIR.

 In the absence of Inspector or SHO, a sub-inspector or Head-constable will be the officer-in-charge, who will receive a complaint or lodge FIRs.

 In all cognizable offences, it is mandatory on the part of the police station to register the FIR.
 However, if the Police Station refuses to register the FIR, a complaint shall be made to the senior police officer.
 The complaint can be made to the Concerned Circle Officer, Addl.
 SP or the Superintendent of Police of the concerned District.
 These officers will get the FIR registered and investigated.